 The Company's exposure to foreign currency risk arises mainly from trading transactions and current investments that are denominated in foreign currencies.
 However, the Company's foreign currency transactions are insignificant.
 The foreign currency risk is expected to be low.

-The balances of financial assets denominated in foreign currencies as at 31 December 2019 and 2018 are summarised below.
+The balances of financial assets and liabilities denominated in foreign currency are summarised below.